byui-cse/cse351-student-version/lesson_01/canvas/package.md

 ### Quick Install

-In the following image, a simple program was run in VSCode.
+In the following image, a simple program was run in VSCode. (ie., create a simple Python program that prints out "Hello World" and run it.)
 The terminal window displays the full path of Python in yellow. (ie., `"C:/users/.../python.exe"`).
 That is the path you must copy and use in the instructions below.
 The best method to get the path is to run a simple Python program in VSCode and the path will be automatically displayed in the output.

 ![](./assets/running-python.png)